andycroll/andycroll.com/_posts/2021/2021-08-02-dont-call-replacement-classes-new.md

 If you call your new implementation `NewSomething` it's not easy for other folks in your team (and future you) to understand the direction of development of the code.
 "Should I use the new version yet?"

-You also won't be left with lots of `NewSomething` objects littering your code when you inevitably don't do the final renaming. :-)
+Furthermore, you don't run the risk of being left with lots of `NewSomething` objects littering your code when you inevitably don't do the final renaming. :-)

 Picking a single namespace for this kind of refactoring also gives you one place to look for all incomplete refactorings and unused code in your application.